 Manual callout processes are time and resource consuming.
 The manual callout process generally follows these steps:

-- Build appropriate call-in list
+Build an appropriate call-in list

-- Phone first name on call-in list
+Phone first name on the call-in list

-- Repeat step 4 until an employee says yes
+Repeat step 4 until an employee says yes

-- Inform department of employee change
+Inform the department of employee change

 Phone Call/Interactive Voice Recording (IVR)

 As mentioned previously, with automated callouts, there no longer has to be a staff scheduler, staffing clerk, or an employee, on the callout end.
 This task can now be performed by the Interactive Voice Recording (IVR) system.
-The IVR computer generated voice reads unfilled shift information to the employee from pre-written script and the employee has the option to:Hear the shift againApply for the shiftMove on to next unfilled shiftEmployee responses are recorded through the phone call and automatically entered into the system.
+The IVR computer-generated voice reads unfilled shift information to the employee from a pre-written script, and the employee has the option to:

 Short Message Service (SMS)/Texting

-Employee Self-service/Andgo Systems website
+Employee Self-service/Andgo Systems Website

-Employees may login to their self-Service website to view and apply for unfilled shifts of all priorities.
+Employees may log in to their self-Service website to view and apply for unfilled shifts of all priorities.
 This information is accessible to employees 24/7 via computer terminals, tablet devices and mobile phones.
-Integrated self service systems can also display the employee scheduled work calendar, so they can see what upcoming shifts are on their schedule.
+Integrated self-service systems can also display the employee scheduled work calendar, so they can see what upcoming shifts are on their schedule.
 Advanced systems provide employees with the option to apply for annual and general leave requests.

-When unfilled shift data enters the system, the programming handles all the old methodology from the manual callout and contacts the employees with the unfilled shifts according to employee preferences.
+When unfilled shift data enters the system, the programming handles all the old methodologies from the manual callout and contacts the employees with the unfilled shifts according to employee preferences.
 If your employee prefers texts over phone calls, then there is an option for your employee to select this preference.
 The employee is happier with being contacted for shifts via their method of choice.
 Conversely, the organization is happier because their scheduling staff/staffing clerks are now free to do more value-add work.
-Automating callouts saves time, resources and improves employee satisfaction with scheduling.
+Automating callouts saves time, and resources and improves employee satisfaction with scheduling.

-When it comes to automatically notifying employees of available shifts Andgo Systems have been doing it for years.
-Manually communicating available shifts to employees is an error prone, labor intensive process that does not scale and costs healthcare organizations every day.
+When it comes to automatically notifying employees of available shifts, Andgo Systems have been doing it for years.
+Manually communicating available shifts to employees is an error-prone, labor-intensive process that does not scale and costs healthcare organizations every day.